-- This is the HP 9000-series server that you identified as the storage management station. - This machine meets the minimum hardware and software requirements described in Appendix B, "HP-UX system requirements," on page 121. - SMruntime has been installed.
+- This is the HP 9000-series server that you identified as the storage management station. - This machine meets the minimum hardware and software requirements described in Appendix B, "HP-UX system requirements," on page 123. - SMruntime has been installed.

-Installing the SMagent (optional)
+Steps for installing FAStT SMagent software (optional)